TeamofMIS/IHSLab/_products/emotion-gait.md

 ### 配置方式

-# Emotion-Gait
-Our new dataset consisting of human gaits annotated with 4 emotion labels: angry, happy, neutral and sad.
+The dataset consisting of human gaits annotated with 4 emotion labels: angry, happy, neutral and sad.

 It consists of 2,177 real gaits and 4,000 synthetic gaits.